Miloaneccentric/KP-assigner-Python/README.md

-#Welcome to my online programming portfolio
+#Welcome to my Python portfolio